Arimodu/ArainUI/README.md

 VisualStudio users set intellisense to UWP (This is not preserved during VS restart, keep it in mind, if you see a lot of red poop then check intellisense head)

+#### Translating
+If you want to add a translation to your language just message me on discord, I will give you access to the trello and make you a card for the translation progress

 # License
 MIT